-Bactiguard’s operations in infection prevention play a key role in the fight to prevent healthcare associated infections (HAIs) and thereby reduce the use of antibiotics.
+Bactiguard’s operations in infection prevention play a key role in the fight to prevent infections and contribute to reducing the use of antibiotics.
 According to WHO, antibiotic resistance has reached dangerously high levels throughout the world and has developed into a global crisis that has to be tackled urgently.

-HAIs are a growing problem and constitute a major threat to global public health.
-HAIs are infections that patients acquire during hospital treatment or when seeking other kinds of healthcare.
+Infections that patients acquire during hospital stays or in other healthcare settings (healthcare-associated infections, HAIs) are a growing problem and constitute a threat to global public health.
 The urinary tract, the respiratory tract and the bloodstream are the most common areas where HAIs occur.
 These infections often arise as a result of medical or surgical procedures.
-Over half of all HAIs are caused by bacterial growth on medical devices.
+Medical devices are a common cause of HAIs.

-According to WHO one in every ten patients suffers from healthcare associated infections that lead to antibiotics being prescribed, which speeds up the development of resistance.
+According to WHO one in every ten patients suffers from HAIs that lead to antibiotics being prescribed, which speeds up the development of resistance.

 Significant contribution to the UN’s Global Goals